Microsoft

 Programming

-The post Now Streaming: The Visual Studio ‘Tea & Technology’ Miniseries appeared first on Visual Studio Blog.
+The post Scroll to expand document tabs appeared first on Visual Studio Blog.

 Programming

-The post Managed identity and service principal support for Azure DevOps now in General Availability (GA) appeared first on Azure DevOps Blog.
+The post Work Items in Visual Studio appeared first on Azure DevOps Blog.

 Programming